spiral/docs/database/overview.md

 * Ability to read Database/Table schemas including columns, indexes, foreign keys
 * Ability to write Database/Table schemas using declarative way (including columns, foreign keys and indices syncing)
 * Query builders for Select, Update, Delete and Insert queries with fluent syntax (you know, everyone loves it)
-* Ability to cache select queries using [StoreInterface and CacheInterface](/components/cache.md)
 * Set of generic communication interfaces (DatabaseInterface, TableInterface, Schema\ColumnInterface and etc)

 To better understand component hierarchy let's describe the basic DBAL classes: